aydindemircioglu/SVMBridge/staticdocs/helpers.md

 - **expandTilde**: This will expand a path containing a tilde (=home directory on Unix-like OSs) into a full path, e.g. '~/R' might expand to '/home/user/R' on Unix or '/Users/user/R' on Windows.

-- **bashExpand**: This will try to escape a filename by adding quotes and other things to it, so a wrapper can assemble its command line easily.